rodzewich/cli-program/README.md

   program [options...]
 ```

-## Declaring common options (method: .option(flags, description, defaultValue))
+## Declaring common options (method: .option(flags, description, defaultValue, negativePrefixes, preparationFunction))

-Options are defined with the `.option(flags: string, description?: string, defaultValue?: any, negativePrefixes?: string[], preparationFunction?: (value: any) => any)` method, also serving as documentation for the options.
-The example below parses args and options from `process.argv`.
+Your cli program in general can take options which started with dash or double dash.
+For this case for declaring you options you can use `.option(flags: string, description?: string, defaultValue?: any, negativePrefixes?: string[], preparationFunction?: (value: any) => any)` method.

+**Example:**

 ```js
 require("cli-program")